Anando Mukerjee

-Anando Mukerjee (born 1977) is an Indian tenor.
+Anando Mukerjee (born 1977) is an Indian tenor and deacon.
 He is considered to be the only internationally recognized operatic tenor from India and has been described as 'India's finest tenor'.
+He is also a self-supporting curate in the Church of England parish of St James Church, Muswell Hill.

 Early life

 Anando Mukerjee was born in Patna, Bihar, India, on April 14, 1977.
 A native of India, he received degrees in Zoology & Natural Sciences from Delhi and Cambridge Universities respectively, where he was an Inlaks scholar.

 Study

 He pursued his vocal studies privately in London but has said that the highlight of his vocal training was seven years of discipleship under legendary Swedish tenor Nicolai Gedda.

 He was granted a Charles Wallace India Trust British Council Award in 2001 and was a finalist in the UK National Mozart Competition in 2007 and the Wagner Society Bayreuth Bursary Competition in 2012.